 On that note.
 The end game is a bit of a big deal and I need to talk a little bit about it.
 I do spoil some end game concepts in this review.
 You have been warned.

 The story is painfully abysmal.
 It’s writing is bland, the characters are uninteresting and the voice acting is cringe-worthy at times.
 The short of it is, after the events of the first game, the world still pretty much ended and people are trying to survive.
 Psychopaths exist and apparently in very large numbers.
 For some reason they all congregate in D.C, you need to shoot them.

 From a story standpoint, the various factions are laughable and cartoonishly evil.
 You come across various recordings that detail just how disgustingly evil they are.
-It’s over the top for the real-life inspired setting.
+For its life inspired setting, it is over the top.